 To get started, we need Ansible setup.
 So I deployed a CentOS server and performed my necessary environment configurations like IP Addressing, adding SSH, disabling my firewall (uh, yeah its a lab).
 Next I SSH into the ansible server and run the following two commands.

-sudo easy_install pip sudo pip install ansible
+sudo pip install ansible

 To use ansible, we need to create an inventory of the servers that the Ansible server should be going out execute commands on.
 Create a file called inventory and if you want to run a test, add a DNS name or IP address of a machine to configure Apache on.